 First eco-cities in China

-China trailblazer for cities of the future?
+China pioneering for cities of the future?

-China's growing involvement in sustainable development is above all a necessity.
-Indeed, as noted by Peter Head in “The Observer”: “An industrial revolution, on the pattern experienced by Great Britain 200 years ago, is unsustainable for China and the Chinese have understood.
-They can see the social-economic problems generated by very high growth rates, and they realize that they will have to go beyond them. "
+The growing involvement of China in sustainable development shows above all a necessity.
+Indeed, as Peter Head remarked in “The Observer”: “An industrial revolution, on the pattern that Britain experienced 200 years ago, is unsustainable for China and the Chinese have understood it.
+They can see the social and economic problems created by very high growth rates, and they realize that they will have to overcome them. "

 Thus the Dongtan district will serve as a base for future projects.
 In November 2005, during the visit of Chinese President Hu Jintao to British Prime Minister Tony Blair, new contracts were signed between the Chinese authorities and the Arup company for the construction of two other future eco-cities including the sites of implantation have not yet been defined.
 Obviously, with these eco-cities that are self-sufficient in energy and food, and whose objective is zero greenhouse gas emissions in transport, China seems to have found a way to reconcile economic growth and population growth. in a sustainable perspective.
 For Peter Head: “It's not a gimmick.
 This is monitored at the highest levels of the Chinese government.
 They are very involved in the development of this new economic paradigm. "